QIIB Celebrates Winners Of Ramadan Promotional Campaign

 “In fact, all of our customers who participated in the Ramadan campaigns have won amazing benefits, namely competitive profit rates and grace periods.
 As for bank cards, our customers benefit from the numerous advantages offered by the credit cards issued by QIIB, including local and global acceptance, flexibility, and benefits provided by the bank and the international companies we collaborate with in issuing these cards,” he added.

-QIIB had also announced, on the occasion of the holy month of Ramadan, the launch of a special credit card promotion, offering all customer credit cardholders the opportunity to win a Lexus LX600 car when they make payments using their retail credit cards from QIIB from March 11-April 25.
+QIIB had also announced, on the occasion of the holy month of Ramadan, the launch of a special credit card promotion, offering all customer credit cardholders the opportunity to win a Lexus LX600 car when they make payments using their retail credit cards from QIIB during the period from March 11 to April 25, 2024.

+It is worth mentioning that the prize draws took place at QIIB headquarters in the presence of an official representative from the Ministry of Commerce and Industry and officers from the bank.

 Legal Disclaimer: